ksevindik/ksevindik.github.io/_posts/2010-02-10-approaches-to-integrate-web-and-swing-applications.md

+---
+layout: post
-# Approaches to Integrate Web and Swing Applications
+title: Approaches to Integrate Web and Swing Applications
+author: Kenan Sevindik
+---

 It was about 8 or 9 years ago when many enterprise applications were being developed using Swing for their presentation layer, and Web Start was the common tool to distribute and run those applications from a central location.
 Among the